-Following are examples of when funds must be returned to USAC.
+Below are examples of when funds must be returned to USAC.
 This list is not exhaustive:

-- The amount requested on the FCC Form 472, Billed Entity Applicant Reimbursement (BEAR) Form or the FCC Form 474, Service Provider Invoice (SPI) Form was too high due to a typographical error.
+- The amount requested on the FCC Form 472, Billed Entity Applicant Reimbursement (BEAR) Form or FCC Form 474, Service Provider Invoice (SPI) Form was too high due to a typographical error.

 - The applicant or service provider invoiced USAC for one or more pieces of equipment that were later returned to the service provider.

-- The E-rate Program disbursement check was not cashed within the appropriate time frame.
+- The E-Rate program disbursement check was not cashed within the appropriate time frame.